n0na24/SDAIA-CAMP--week2/README.md

 ```pash
 python scripts/run_etl.py
 ```
-**This will:**
+**What This Will Do**

-Read raw data from data/raw/
+- Read raw data from **data/raw/**

-Apply fail-fast data quality checks
+- Apply fail-fast data quality checks

-Clean and transform the data
+- Clean and transform the data

-Safely join orders with users
+- Safely join orders with users

-Write processed datasets to data/processed/
+- Write processed datasets to **data/processed/**

 Generate run metadata for reproducibility